dmurfet/therisingsea/content/post/seminar-ch.md

 +++

 This is the webpage for my seminar, the topic of which varies from semester to semester.
-The seminar is on **Thursdays from 2-3pm** in Room 107 of Peter Hall at the University of Melbourne.
+The seminar is on **Wednesdays from 3-4:30pm** in Room 107 of Peter Hall at the University of Melbourne.
 For announcements you can [subscribe](http://www.tinyletter.com/dmurfet) to the mailing list, follow the seminar [on Twitter](https://twitter.com/chseminar?lang=en), or see all the videos on [Vimeo](https://vimeo.com/channels/1356315) or [YouTube](https://www.youtube.com/channel/UCJTk6uSbSsclXN8v3b27_QQ/videos?flow=list&live_view=500&view=0&sort=dd).
 For previous semesters of the seminar, scroll down!

 Our aim this semester is to understand **how to use adjoint functors and topoi to organise mathematical knowledge**, following Mac Lane and Moerdijk's book "Sheaves in Geometry and Logic".
 For an explanation of this aim see the [seminar announcement](http://therisingsea.org/notes/seminar-2018-sem1.pdf) and the first lecture below.
 For some additional motivation, see: